peterdesmet/github_edit_url/README.md

 GITHUB_CONTENT_URL = "https://github.com/your_user_name/your_website_repo/blob/master/your_content_dir" # No trailing slash
 ```

-This will active the `github_edit_url` attribute for all articles and pages, which you can use in templates as follows:
+This will activate the `github_edit_url` attribute for all articles and pages, which you can use in templates as follows:

 **Article template:**